chiefenne/JETI_EX_BUS/README.md

 <br>

-A resistor (2.4 k&Omega; up to a few k&Omega;s) needs to be soldered between TX (pin D6) and RX (pin D7) as per the JETI documentation.
+A resistor (2.4 k&Omega; up to a few k&Omega;s) needs to be soldered between the TX and RX pins.
+On the XIAO RP2040 these are pins D6 and D7 respectively.
 <br>

 <p align="center">